jameelkhalidawan/Credit-Card-Fraud-Detection-CodeSoft/README.md

 Results
 The script provides insights into the performance of the credit card fraud detection model, including classification metrics, ROC-AUC curve, precision-recall curve, and learning curve.
 These visualizations and metrics help assess the model's ability to identify fraudulent transactions accurately.

-Please note that this script serves as a demonstration and may require further customization and optimization for specific use cases.